Venice to Rome buses

 How much is a bus ticket from Venice to Rome?

-$21.08 is the average price of a bus ticket from Venice to Rome.
-Taking a bus is an affordable way to make this trip.
+$9.90 is the average price of a bus ticket from Venice to Rome.
+This is currently one of the best deals in bus travel.
 It’s easy to find a bus ticket at this price or lower when you use Wanderu to book your trip online in advance of your travel date.

 Monthly average prices